To The Man Who Said "If You’re A Mother, Cook This Yourself” To A Woman Buying Ready Potato Salad At A Japanese Supermarket | Tokyo Weekender

+But weekdays are hard.
+In between trying to finish all work tasks for the day and run to catch the train to be at the nursery on time (they charge ¥100 for every ten minutes after 18:30, plus the book says he has to eat before 7 pm), sometimes parents’ wish to provide a complete handmade dinner for their little ones is not achievable — despite our best intentions.

-That is why when I heard about the recently trending #potatosalad (#ポテトサラダ) hashtag on Twitter, I took it more personally than I thought I would — and judging from the many comments to the original Twitter post from people who have been there like me, I wasn’t alone.
+That is why when I heard about the recently trending #potatosalad (#ポテトサラダ) hashtag on Twitter, I took it more personally than I thought I would — and judging from the many comments to the original Twitter post, I wasn’t alone.

 What happened